 Procrastination is the act of unnecessarily postponing decisions or actions.
-This common phenomenon, which chronically affects approximately 20% of adults and 50% of college students, is generally viewed negatively, since it’s associated with a variety of issues, such as worse financial status and increased stress.
+This common phenomenon, which chronically affects approximately 20% of adults and 50% of college students, is generally viewed negatively, since it’s associated with various issues, such as worse financial status and increased stress.

 Despite this, procrastination may sometimes have some potential benefits.
 This has led to claims that procrastination could, at least sometimes, be an adaptive behavior, in the sense that it’s more helpful than harmful (as opposed to a maladaptive behavior, which is the opposite).
 However, there is uncertainty regarding some of these benefits, and procrastination generally leads to worse outcomes overall than non-procrastination.

 Nevertheless, to fully understand the impact of procrastination, and to determine whether it’s beneficial or harmful in any particular situation, it can help to understand its potential benefits, in addition to its expected downsides.
 As such, in the following article you will learn more about the potential benefits of procrastination, see the caveats about them (including the downsides of procrastination), and understand what this all means for you in practice.